-As their work in mathematics becomes more abstract as they progress, we try to keep their concrete experience of number, and their mental arithmetic, as strong as possible, for example by continuing to work with calculations horizontally (e.g. 76 - 38 =) for as long as possible, although in Class 3 we also progress towards carrying out operations vertically. e.g. 76 we always ...?' and anticipate the lessons that are coming without having to look at the timetable.
-They are introduced experientially to the measurement of time through the seasons, months, weeks, days, hours and seconds; to the imperial measurement of distance, and then to the imperial and metric measurement of liquid volume and weight.
+As their work in mathematics becomes more abstract, we try to keep their concrete experience of number, and their mental arithmetic, strong, for example by continuing to work with calculations horizontally (e.g. 76 - 38 =) for as long as possible, but in Class 3, the children are introduced to vertical addition, subtraction and multiplication.
+Stories about, for example, an apple farmer who is not good at mathematics and has a problem sorting out his huge pile of apples naturally lead to problem-solving by children to sort the apples into tens, hundreds, thousands, etc.